No one really wants to think about paying taxes, but taking steps today may help reduce the amount of taxes you or your heirs may pay later.

 Depending on your assets and situation, your estate may or may not have a tax issue.
 If needed, however, there are strategies you can put into place that may help minimize the effects of these taxes.

-But taxes are only one reason you should create an estate plan – having a strategy is about much more than money.
+But taxes are only one reason you should create an estate and legacy plan – having a strategy is about much more than money.
 Think about the things that are most important to you: your family, your children, charities, your business.
-A properly planned estate strategy gives you control over how to provide for these, both financially and personally, once you are no longer able to do so yourself
+A properly planned estate strategy gives you control over how to provide for these, both financially and personally, once you are no longer able to do so yourself.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
 You should consult your estate-planning attorney or qualified tax advisor regarding your situation.